Advance care planning

 The documents used to record the plans agreed between the family and those caring for them may differ from region to region.
 The APPM does not endorse one specific document but rather recommends that any plan used should be in line with current evidence-based clinical guidance (NICE NG61) https://www.nice.org.uk/guidance/NG61/chapter/Recommendations#advance-care-planning and quality standards (NICE QS160).

 The APPM has sort to include examples of Advance care plan documents from across the United Kingdom.
-Revisions to the popular Children and Young Person’s Advance Care Plan (www.cypacp.com) are currently underway, seeking to not only update the document but also to address some of the persisting concerns around flexibility, length and tailoring to specific clinical scenarios.
+Revisions to the popular Children and Young Person’s Advance Care Plan (www.cypacp.com) are now complete and Version 5 is available CYPACP .
+The document has been fully updated and also addresses some of the persisting concerns around flexibility, length and tailoring to specific clinical scenarios.
 Other Advance care plan documents included reflect services addressing the needs of their local population.